 The chroma timing adjust register allows the user to specify a timing difference between chroma and luma samples.
-This can be used to compensate for external filter group delay differences in the luma vs. chroma path and to allow a different number of pipeline delays while processing the video downstream.
+This may be used to compensate for external filter group delay differences in the luma vs. chroma path and to allow a different number of pipeline delays while processing the video downstream.
 Review this functionality together with the LTA[1:0] register.

 The chroma can be delayed or advanced only in chroma pixel steps.
 One chroma pixel step is equal to two luma pixels.
-The programmable delay occurs after demodulation, where delay cannot be made by luma pixel steps.
+The programmable delay occurs after demodulation, where one can no longer delay by luma pixel steps.